TheAdameia/Fantasy-Football-Golf-Scoring/README.md

 - SignalR
 - Context API
 - nginx, certbot, cloudflare

-## Where is the project at now and where is it going?
-Fantasy Golfball is currently in an alpha state, using fake player and scoring data to test the validity of business logic and user experience.
-Users have the option of accelerating a season using custom timeframes (i.e., a "week" can pass in a day instead of a real time week).
-Major beta planned features include the addition of past seasons of real NFL fantasy data so that users can recreate those seasons on their own time.
-A more complete preview and tracker can be found in task #71 in the issue tracker.

 ## MVP statement
 Minimum Viable Product means that users can do the following: